Provision the Data Science Virtual Machine for Linux (Ubuntu)

 Caffe is a deep learning framework from the Berkeley Vision and Learning Center.
 It is available in /opt/caffe.
 Examples can be found in /opt/caffe/examples.

 Caffe2 is a deep learning framework from Facebook that is built on Caffe.
 It is available in Python 2.7 in the Conda root environment.
-To activate it, run the following from the shell:
+To activate it, run the following command from the shell:

 source /anaconda/bin/activate root